mymoid/mymoid-js/packages/api/README.md

   </a>
 </p>

-# Mymoid Javascript API SDK
+# Mymoid JavaScript API SDK

 This library offers an easy to use interface for accessing the Mymoid REST API using JavaScript or TypeScript.